wayyyyn279/wjia0677_9103_tut01/READMEquit9.md

 Emotion Garden explores how emotions can be externalised through a dynamic visual system.

+The system is not designed to categorise emotions, but to provide a space for emotional awareness and gentle self-reflection.

 The project introduces a two-layer interaction design:

 3.1 Mood (Environment Layer)
 This layer defines how the system behaves, including:

 a.
 Growth speed